ovh/docs/pages/web/emails-pro/how_to_configure_outlook_2016_mac/guide.en-gb.md

 ---
-title: Configuring your Email Pro account in Outlook 2016 for Mac
+title: 'Configuring your Email Pro account in Outlook 2016 for Mac'
 slug: configuration-outlook-2016-mac
-excerpt: Find out how to configure your Email Pro account in Outlook 2016 for Mac.
+excerpt: 'Find out how to configure your Email Pro account in Outlook 2016 for Mac.'
-section: Email client configuration
+section: 'Email client configuration'
 ---

-**Last updated 23rd March 2018**
+**Last updated 31st May 2018**

 ## Objective

 You can configure Email Pro accounts on email clients, if they are compatible.
-By doing so, you can use your email address through your preferred email application.
+By doing so, you can use your email address with your preferred email application.

 **Find out how to configure your Email Pro account in Outlook 2016 for Mac.**